 Booz Allen could even decide, with EverWatch, to overtly squelch the OPTIMAL DECISION contract competition entirely.
-This is not a hypothetical concern: Booz Allen's Executive Vice President ("EVP") wrote to EverWatch, through an intermediary,

-4 An EverWatch board director responded that EverWatch would discuss with Booz Allen, but that such discussion was This audacious proposal reflects, among other things, Defendants' recognition of the power they have over competition and the bidding process.
-The ominous suggestion involving and discussions might be more subtle than a proposal among competitors, but represents yet another threat to the competitive process.
+This is not a hypothetical concern: Booz Allen's Executive Vice President ("EVP") wrote to EverWatch, through an intermediary, "proposing that both companies no bid [OPTIMAL DECISION] and see whether that satisfies Justice."4 An EverWatch board director responded that EverWatch would discuss "the alternative approaches" with Booz Allen, but that such discussion was "Better done offline."
+This audacious proposal reflects, among other things, Defendants' recognition of the power they have over competition and the bidding process.
+The ominous suggestion involving "alternative approaches" and "offline" discussions might be more subtle than a "no bid" proposal among competitors, but represents yet another threat to the competitive process.
 This conduct underscores the need for quick relief.